 If you're married and filing a joint return, the ability to claim this tax break on 2022 returns starts to phase out when adjusted gross income exceeds $128,650 and is completely phased out after $158,650.
 For singles and heads of households, the 2022 phase-out zone starts at $85,800 and is ends after $100,800.

 When your college days are over and your diploma is in hand, you might have a new financial hardship to worry about – student loan debt.
 If so, the tax code provides a few ways to lessen this heavy financial burden.
 The most notable tax break is the deduction for student loan interest.

 Most of the time, personal interest you pay isn't deductible on your tax return.
 However, you may be allowed a special deduction for paying interest on a student loan used for higher education.
-The student loan interest deduction is claimed as an adjustment to income, so you can claim it on your tax return even if you don't itemize.
+The student loan interest deduction is an "above-the-line" deduction, so you can claim it on your tax return even if you don't itemize.